 Since the result is what it’s all about, clients have a universal reaction…Which is “Why didn’t we do this earlier?”

 How to Interview Architects?
-With over 400 projects under our belt, we’ve been through the interview process about 800 times.
-Yes, sometimes it’s at the end of a tough day and the potential customer (or me) is tired and not on their game, but sometimes it seems like there’s no planning or fore-thought before the […]
+With over 400 projects under our belt, we’ve been through the interview process more than 800 times.
+Yes, sometimes the interview occurs at the end of a tough day and the potential customer (or me) is tired and not on their game, but sometimes it seems like there’s no planning or […]